titon/framework/docs/en/packages/io/readers.md

 ### XML ###

 The `Titon\Io\Reader\XmlReader` can be used in reading XML files.
-This reader makes use of the [XML document class](../type/xml.md) and will return a specific map format.
+This reader makes use of the [XML class](../type/xml.md) and will return a specific map format.

 ```hack
 $reader = new Titon\Io\Reader\XmlReader('/path/to/file.xml');